FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 aws s3api  list-object-versions --bucket <s3 bucket for image> --prefix <image binary name>
 ```

 3. Create a new OTA Update job configuration json file (Example: ota-update-job-config.json) in your filesystem as below.
-Substitue the parameters with the output obtained from steps above.
+Substitute the parameters with the output obtained from steps above.

 ```
 {